klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/personal.md

 ---
 description: >-
-  To manage accounts and private keys in the node.
+  APIs to manage accounts and private keys in the node.
 ---

 # Namespace personal